michaelpierrelee/2021-timenexus-paper/methods_to_build_multilayer_networks.md

       2. **For Global:** Layer 1 = Query 1 and Layer 16 = Query 16.
 The other layers do not matter.
    6. Click on “Extract subnetworks” and wait until completion or an error of the app.
 If the extraction is successful, it generates a new multilayer network called “Extracted network”.
 5. To export a multilayer network: *right-click on its flattened network > Export as network > Export File Format = GraphML.*
-   * The extracted flattened networks were experted at `data-analyze_results/pathlinker_yeast/` for PathLinker,
+   * The extracted flattened networks were exported at `data-analyze_results/pathlinker_yeast/` for PathLinker,
    * and `data-analyze_results/anat_yeast/` for Anat.
 6. To load back a multilayer network: *Toolbar > Import network From File > Select a flattened network which was exported*.
 Then, use the tool *Menu > Apps > TimeNexus > Build MLN from flattened network*.
 7. Make a view of the multilayer network with TimeNexus: *Left-side bar > TimeNexus Viewer*.